 If I’m in the middle of client work as a VA, I may mark something in bold to help me remember where I’m at when I come back.

 I’ve been known to write myself a note.
-Or enlarge a certain image so I know where I’m at.
+Or enlarge a specific image so I know where I’m at in the task.

 Do what you need to do to help your brain remember what it was doing when you get back to work.